heyhellomila/project-mender/README.md

 If after running 'npm install', there are displaying errors for the charts, do the following:

 (1) run ```expo install react-native-chart-kit```

 (2) run ```expo install react-native-svg```

 (3) run ```expo r -c```

 For any bugs, do not hesitate to create a new issue.

+This project was developed as part of the 2020 Software Engineering Capstone requirement in Concordia University, Montreal, Quebec.